 Requirements to earn: A candidate earns the FRM certification after passing two exams and demonstrating two years of relevant work experience.
 FRMs are encouraged but not required to earn 40 hours of professional development every two years.

-A Certified Investment Management Analyst works with many of the same types of individuals as a CFP or ChFC, but the CIMA certification is specialized for high net worth clients and managing their portfolios.
+Among the financial advisor certifications, the Certified Investment Management Analyst (CIMA) credential is tailored specifically towards the more complex planning needs of high net worth clients.
 As defined by the Securities and Exchange Commission (SEC), high net worth individuals are those with at least $750,000 under the management of an advisor, or a net worth believed to be at least $1.5 million.

 Expertise: During their training, CIMAs learn about investment fundamentals and portfolio theory, as well as portfolio construction and investment consulting.
 These analysts can pair this certification with other specialized investment credentials if they work for a bigger firm.